gregcotech007/love-matched/README.md

 The purpose of the game is to provide interactive entertainment, test memory skills of what random cards they flipped, in order to match them together.

 The user must complete all the card matches in the allocated time in order to win the game.
 The purpose of the game is to match all cards with the highest time remaining and with the least amount of card flips.

-### Realtime User Experience
-The user will open up the online game site for "Love Matched" from the link provided.
-The user will have the ability to play the game on smaller screens such as mobile devices or larger screens such as tablets or desktop computers.

-On opening the page, the user is presented with an overlay called "Start Play".
-When the user clicks on the overlay text, the text disappears and the user is presented with the game area.

-The user is required to click on any random card, which flips over to reveal the back of the card.
-The card remains flipped until the user selects a second card.
-Once two cards have been flipped, they are checked to see if they are matched to each other, if yes, they remained flipped and if not, they will flip back to display the front of the cards again and allows the user to try again.

-Each time the user flips a card, the flips counter increases the counter.

-When the countdown timer reaches zero (0), the user is presented with overlay text that advises "GAME OVER!" and the user is provided the opportunity to play again, if they wish.

-If the user completes all matches within the allocated time, the user is presented with overlay text as "WINNER!" and the user is provided the opportunity to play again, if they wish.

 ### Realtime User Suggestions
 To further advance the game, I would suggest adding different challenge levels from easy, medium and difficult.